 2. Turn the tables

-Imagine you invite your neighbor to your upcoming Dungeons & Dragons night, but they don’t like D&D (or anything fantasy-related).
-Would you be irate if they politely declined?
+Would you get mad?
+Or irate?
 Would you flip over tables and chairs?
 Of course not!
 You’re a reasonable person.
 You might feel a tinge of disappointment, but you’d get over it.
 Furthermore, you’d prefer they say No instead of showing up and being miserable the whole time.